 Brandie Andrews, MSW, RCSW, Director

-Brandie Andrews, MSW, RSW is a Registered Clinical Social Worker and Behaviour Consultant who has a clinical specialization in children and families.
+Brandie Andrews, MSW, RCSW is a Registered Clinical Social Worker and Behaviour Consultant who has a clinical specialization in children and families.
 She is trained in EMDR (Eye Movement Desensitization and Reprocessing) which is an evidence based intervention used to treat trauma and has shown benefit to improving symptoms related to anxiety, depression, and stress.

 Sonja Miller, MA, R.SLP, CCC-SLP, Director